 Had things gone differently, we may have gotten a more traditional version of The Invisible Man.
 Universal planned a “Dark World” franchise in which iconic creatures such as Frankenstein’s monster, the Wolf Man, and the Mummy received their own stories.
 After the box office failure of Tom Cruise's The Mummy — the first in the planned series of films — Universal scrapped the concept, which would have had Johnny Depp star as the Invisible Man.

 Check out the trailer below.
-The Invisible Man hits cinemas on 28th February 2020.
+The Invisible Man hits theaters on February 28, 2020.